hippke/wotan/README.md

 What method to choose?
 -----------------------
-It depends on your data and what you like to achieve.
+It depends on your data and what you like to achieve ([relevant xkcd](https://xkcd.com/2048/)).
 If possible, try it out!
 Use wotan with a selection of methods, iterate over their parameter space, and choose what gives the best results for your research.

 If that is too much effort, you should first examine your data.
 - Is it mostly white (Gaussian) noise?
 Use a time-windowed sliding mean.
 This is the most efficient method for white noise.